Parks and Trails Plan & Active Transportation Network Plan - Area D

 By including an Active Transportation Network Plan, the Parks and Trails Plan will align these broader goals while improving connections between key destinations and enhancing accessibility and mobility for everyone.

-▪ Attending the open house on August 26th, 2025, at Oyster Bay Resorts, 4357 South Island Highway
+Attending the open house on August 26, 2025, at Oyster Bay Resort, 4357 South Island Highway